vsilaev/tascalate-instrument/README.md

 There are several libraries that uses semi-documented and non-official way to implement option [3] - via using class `com.sun.tools.attach.VirtualMachine`.
 In JDK 9+ this class exists in module `jdk.attach`, in previous Java versions (1.6-1.8) it's located in `tools.jar` and it's location could be different depending on the operating system JDK runs on.
 Plus, IBM JVM's uses own naming (or 'branding') for this class for Java versions below 9.
 As you see, there is a lot of things that should be taken on account to implement `attach` functionality in a portable manner (across several JVM versions / vendors).

-To make a matter worse, Oracle deceided to restrict self-attaching Java Agents in Java 9.
+To make a matter worse, Oracle decided to restrict self-attaching Java Agents in Java 9.
 I.e. the application may not attach an agent to itself by default, but it can be done from an external Java application!
 Frankly, I can't find any logical explanations for this limitation.
 And don't even start with the security argument -- attaching an Agent to the VM from an external process requires the same amount of permissions (if not more) than self-attaching.
 So Oracle knows why, but since Java 9 there is a `jdk.attach.allowAttachSelf` system property, that is set by default to `false`!
 Please read [here](https://www.oracle.com/technetwork/java/javase/9-notes-3745703.html) for details.

 All in all, Tascalate Instrument Attach provides a way to attach Java Agents dynamically to the running application in portable manner via "misuse of the Attach API", as Oracle calls it.
 To use a library you have to add the following Maven dependency:
 ```xml